Flamingo that escaped Kansas zoo in 2005 spotted in Texas - NewsBreak

 WICHITA, Kan.
 (AP) — One of two flamingos that escaped from a Kansas zoo during a storm 17 years ago has been spotted on the coast of Texas, wildlife officials said.

-The Coastal Fisheries division of Texas Parks and Wildlife confirmed Tuesday to The Associated Press that the African flamingo — known as No. 492 because of the number on its leg band — was captured on video shot March 10 by an environmental activist near Port Lavaca, Texas, at Rhodes Point in Cox Bay.
-Officials were able to make out the bird’s leg band on the video.‘Heavy pigs’ fight off bear that entered their pen
+The Coastal Fisheries Division of Texas Parks and Wildlife confirmed Tuesday to The Associated Press that the African flamingo — known as No. 492 because of the number on its leg band — was captured on video shot on March 10 by an environmental activist near Port Lavaca, Texas, at Rhodes Point in Cox Bay.
+Officials were able to make out the bird’s leg band on the video.

 The bird and another flamingo escaped from the Sedgwick County Zoo in Wichita on a stormy night in June 2005.
 Employees had not yet clipped the birds’ wings to prevent them from flying, which facilitated their escape.